Self-learned Intelligence for Integrated Decision and Control of Automated Vehicles at Signalized Intersections: Introduction

-\item A complex urban intersection scenario is constructed to verify the effectiveness of E-IDC, wherein the signal lights, surrounding vehicles, bicycles and pedestrians are considered to construct the original driving observation.
+\item A constrained optimal control problem is developed wherein the objective involves tracking performance within a finite horizon and the constraints aims to assure safety w.r.t. different participants and signal lights.
+We solve this problem offline and output the optimal encoding function, value function and policy function for online application, wherein the reasonable state representation will be given by the encoding function and then served as the input of policy and value function.
+After that, policy function will output the front wheel steer and acceleration of ego vehicle, and the value function will predict the tracking performance given one certain path.
+To improve sample utilization, we design an off-policy training to reuse observations from driving environment, from which the finite-horizon tracking performance will be calculated by a predictive manner.
+Then, policy function and encoding function are jointly updated by backpropagation through time, meanwhile the value function is optimized by minimizing the mean square error between its output and the predictive tracking performance. \end{enumerate} To verify benefits of the dynamic permutation state representation to IDC, a complex urban intersection scenario is constructed wherein the signal lights, surrounding vehicles, cyclists and pedestrians are considered to construct the original driving observation.
 Results indicate that the trained policy can realize efficient and smooth passing at this intersection under random traffic flows.
-And the final policy performance, including comfort, decision compliance and safety, are all improved compared with rule-based and original IDC baselines. \end{enumerate}
+And the final policy performance, including comfort, decision compliance and safety, are all improved compared with rule-based methods and original IDC baselines.

 The paper is organized as follows.
 In Section \ref{sec.related_work}, we introduce the key notations and some preliminaries.
-Section \ref{sec:dpsr} describes dynamic permutation state representation and basic architecture of E-IDC algorithm.
+Section \ref{sec:dpsr} describes dynamic representation state representation and its incorporation with of IDC algorithm.
 Section \ref{sec:simulation} presents simulation design in complex intersection with mixed traffic flows and Section \ref{sec:result} shows the driving performance comparison.
 Finally, Section \ref{sec:conclusion} concludes this paper.